teqfw/app-tmpl-npm/init/pub/README.md

 # `/pub/` folder

-Client side startup files are placed here.
+Frontend startup files are placed here.

+There are 3 realms:
+* admin
+* desktop
+* mobile

+Entry points are configured in `./app/Sys/App/Init.js`